 specifies the address of the buffer into which the block is to be read.
-It may be:
+It can be:

 specifies the length of the buffer into which the block is to be read.
 If the block is larger than the buffer, CMS truncates it.
-The largest buffer you may specify is 65,535 bytes.
 Acceptable values are: